Boundary values of zero solutions of hypoelliptic differential operators in ultradistribution spaces: Preliminaries

 Let $K \Subset \R^d$ and let $h >0$.
 We define $\mathscr{D}^{M,h}_K$ as the Banach space consisting of all $\varphi \in C^\infty(\R^d)$ with $\operatorname{supp} \varphi \subseteq K$ such that $\| \varphi \|_{\mathscr{E}^{M,h}(K)} < \infty$.
 We set

 For $X \subseteq \R^d$ open we define

-Following Komatsu \cite{Komatsu3, Komatsu1991}, we will sometimes make use of an alternative description of the spaces of ultradifferentiable functions of Roumieu type.
+Following Komatsu \cite{Komatsu3,Komatsu1991}, we will sometimes make use of an alternative description of the spaces of ultradifferentiable functions of Roumieu type.
 We denote by $\mathfrak{R}$ the set of all non-decreasing sequences $h = (h_l)_{l \in \N_0}$ of positive numbers such that $h_0 = h_1 = 1$ and $\lim_{l \to \infty} h_l = \infty$.
 This set is partially ordered and directed by the pointwise order relation $\leq$ on sequences.
+We remark that we will use $h$ (and $h'$) to denote both positive numbers and elements of $\mathfrak{R}$.
+In order to avoid confusion, we will always clearly indicate whether $h > 0$ or $h \in \mathfrak{R}$.

 Let $K \Subset \R^d$ be such that $\overline{\operatorname{int} K} = K$ and let $h \in \mathfrak{R}$.
 We write $\mathscr{E}^{M,h}(K)$ for the Banach space consisting of all $\varphi \in C^\infty(K)$ such that